Empowered Community

 EL ZURZULAR’S PUBLIC HEALTH CHALLENGE

 Many community members in El Zurzular lacked the resources needed to improve their homes and prevent diseases caused by unsafe living conditions.
-The majority of homes were made of adobe, straw, and mud, and very few homes had hygiene stations, cement floors, or eco-stoves prior to the arrival of Global Brigades.
-Such living conditions triggered disease.
+The majority of homes were made of adobe, straw, and mud, and very few homes had hygiene stations, cement floors, or eco-stoves before the arrival of Global Brigades.
+Such living conditions triggered the disease.
 The lack of hygiene stations led to high rates of diarrhea and water-borne disease, the absence of cement floors caused parasitic infection and Chagas Disease, and the lack of eco-stoves resulted in respiratory problems in many community members.

 Although community members recognized the problems inherent to their living environments, they did not have the economic resources nor the technical knowledge needed to address them.
 It also was necessary to increase the level of awareness concerning sanitation and the importance of health in the community.